 Dr Kai Ng graduated from the Atlantic Veterinary College in 2008.
 Afterward he spent a year doing an internship at the Western College of Veterinary Medicine.
 His veterinary interests include internal medicine and radiology.
 He lives on his hobby farm with his various horses, cats and dogs and his lovely wife Dr. Deanna Jenner and children Mei- Lei and William.

 Dr Laurel Casey - I was born and raised in a small town in Nova Scotia, and always had a passion for animals.
 My dad told me once that he knew I would become a veterinarian when I grew up because I would play with and talk to every animal I saw - I would even kiss the bugs in our yard goodbye before coming back inside the house!
 After vet school, I worked in Nova Scotia briefly before traveling abroad to Australia and New Zealand.
 Upon arriving back in Canada, my husband and I decided to pack our bags and drive across Canada to Kelowna, BC to enjoy the sunshine.
-We live happily with our loveable Golden Retriever Bodie and my draft horse named Lyla.
+We live happily with our loveable Golden Retrievers Bodie and Boone, and my draft horse named Lyla.
 My goal with every patient visit is to educate owners on what is going on with their pet, so that they can make the best decisions about their care.
 I always try to treat others the way I would like to be treated, whether that be clients, patients, or the wonderful staff I work with!

 Dr Franzi Ruder - I’ve had a deep love for animals ever since I was a young child, growing up in a small town near Leipzip, Germany.
 I have always enjoyed the idea of being able to help an animal live a long and healthy life alongside their owner.
 For many of us, animals are a very important part of our families and need to be treated so.
 Also, no two days are alike in the vet clinic, and this gives me joy!
 I began my career as a veterinarian in Regina, where my husband has Saskatchewan roots.
 After an exciting year of travelling through Europe with my husband and young son, Lennon, our family decided to make the move west to the beautiful Okanagan!
 My family now includes my daughter Ellie, and a very adorable and “toddler tolerant” kitty named Princess Patches.
 My goal during every patient interaction is to provide the best medical care for the animal, starting with a thorough examination followed by diagnostic and treatment planning, while maintaining good rapport with both the patient and the owner.
 I am always reminding myself of how it feels to be the owner of an animal in need of care, and try to combine smart medical decision making with a compassionate attitude toward the family.
 Ultimately, I want to improve the quality and length of all the pets’ lives that I see.